ssMaritime

 Sydney: Sadly, the end of our voyage and the end of a wonderful few weeks on the high seas.

-As we saw Sydney harbour Bridge, we knew we had have finally arrived, however, I would have been happy to stay on board the Orion forever.
+As we saw Sydney Harbour Bridge, we knew we had have finally arrived, however, I would have been happy to stay on board the Orion forever.

 Orion in Sydney